Sustainable Programs Highlight - 4.11.22 at 6pm

 Green Travel Guide

-Programs listed below offer at least one course focused on sustainability and/or climate change.
+Programs listed below offer at least one course focused on conservation, sustainable development, or climate change.

 W&M Faculty Led Programs

 *some programs may be temporarily closed due to COVID-19

 Emissions produced as a result of air travel are considered Scope 3 emissions by the Greenhouse Gas (GHG) Protocol for W&M. Scope 3 emissions are the indirect result of business and can be claimed as Scope 1 (direct result emissions) by another company, in the case, the airline.
 Carbon emissions per international trip can be reduced by booking direct flights or as few connecting flights as possible.
 If traveling on an excursion while abroad, use public transportation such as train or bus whenever possible.

 Travelers have a few options for flights that have no other travel alternative.
 Research airlines which have already made changes to reduce the amount of emissions through technological advances and book only in economy class.
 Carbon offsets can also be purchased to help offset the emissions produced by the flight.
 These offsets are usually a fraction of the total flight cost (typical roundtrip offset will cost: Barcelona $20, to London $18, to Beijing $34, to Sydney $37).

 If you have any questions or if you would like to join the Global Education Office's sustainbility efforts, please contact [[wmabroad01,wmabroad]]